jamie2210/CI_MS1_TBC/README.md

 ### CSS Validation
 The W3C Jigsaw CSS Validation Service was used to validate the CSS of the website.
-When validating just my own custom CSS it passes with no errors and flagged some warnings for the moz, o and webkit transitions used through and 1 wanring for the google fonts import used.
+When validating just my own custom CSS it passes with no errors and flagged some warnings for the moz, o and webkit transitions used and 1 warning for the google fonts import used.

 <details><summary>style.css</summary>
 <img src="docs/validation/validation-css.png">